srr013/TabletTowerDefense/readme.txt

 Scott's Tower Defence Game ReadMe:
 ========================================
 Version .1
-Note: This game is playable without issue or error, but it's not very fun yet.
+Note: This game is playable without issue or error, but it's not very fun yet and portions of the right panels are not implemented.
 This version is intended as a proof of work to date.
 Version .2 will include a fully balanced game.

 ----------------
 In Order To Run: